szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 (https://github.com/nf-core/configs) .

 #### Sarek use cases:
-There is already a collection of use cases in the documentation:
+There is already a collection of use cases in the documentation:  https://github.com/nf-core/sarek/blob/master/docs/use_cases.md .
+You always have to think through the sample and the tools you want to use.

 ### Reproduce things with conda
 Many times you want to install some software, but you not want to bother the system manager.
-Or, your belowed software needs version 3.4.5 of some other software, but you have
+Or, your belowed software needs version 3.4.5 of some other software, but you have something else installed.

 ### reproduce things with singularity
 singularity shell